-All entities awarding contracts, subcontracts, grants or subgrants for supplies, services, labor, and materials, or any other related contracting purpose where the majority of the work on the contract will occur within the exterior boundaries of the Spirit Lake Reservation shall give preference to tribally-owned and Indian-owned business which shall be supplied to Employers for their use.
+All entities awarding contracts, subcontracts, grants or subgrants for supplies, services, labor, and materials or any other related contracting purpose where the majority of the work on the contract will occur within the exterior boundaries of the Spirit Lake Reservation shall give preference to tribally-owned and Indian-owned businesses.
+The Director shall maintain a list of tribally-owned and certified Indian-owned business which shall be supplied to Employers for their use.
 Employers shall not be required to take extraordinary measures to identify or locate tribally-owned or certified Indian-owned businesses.